Wilmington Grammar School for Boys, Common Lane, Wilmington, Dartford, DA2 7DA

 Admissions and Appeals

-If you wish to apply to Wilmington Grammar School for Boys 2024 entry you will need to have registered and sat the Kent Test (Kent procedure for entrance to secondary schools age 11 assessment tests PESE).
+If you wish to apply to Wilmington Grammar School for Boys for September 2026 entry you will need to have registered and sat the Kent Test (Kent procedure for entrance to secondary schools age 11 assessment tests PESE).

 Applications can be made online through your LEA website or using the SCAF.